Search Wisconsin State Records Online (Free)

 County Clerk Search

-Court clerks can help individuals find public records, determine if a person’s record has been expunged, and view a court disposition regarding a person’s specific case and charges.
+Court clerks can help individuals find public criminal records, determine if a person’s record has been expunged, and view a court disposition regarding a person’s specific case and charges.

 Criminal Background Check